mobot11/weather-challenge/README.md

 I used spark charts to build small charts that allow a user to visualize the high temp, low temp and humidity for the next five days and displays the average of these values below their respective charts.

 I used flexbox to display elements because of its ease of use.
-If this was a production project, I would add vendor prefixes or refactor if I had to support browsers that do not have full flexblox support
+If this was a production project, I would add vendor prefixes or refactor if I had to support browsers that do not have full flexblox support.

+I used Mocha, Chai and Air BnB's Enzyme testing framework to test my UI components, Mocha Chai and Chai-http to test my server.